-Whether you’ve outgrown your current location or you wish to move closer to suppliers or customers, moving warehouses can prove to be problematic and time-consuming, especially if you don't have a sound relocation plan in place.
-Create your project plan for moving warehouses with this handy checklist and avoid potential relocation headaches.
+Whether you’ve outgrown your current location or you wish to move closer to suppliers or customers, moving warehouses can prove to be problematic and time-consuming.
+If you don't have a relocation plan in place, relocating can become stressful.

 Schedule the move

 There is never an ideal time to move warehouses.
 However, picking a suitable date and scheduling your move with staff and removalists is evidently, the most important step.

 In most cases, reputable warehouse moving companies are booked out weeks in advance, so it’s important to schedule your move as early as possible.

 When choosing your moving company, we advise you to:

 - Find out if they are able to dispose of any excess equipment or machinery

 You will also need to work out what your employees’ schedules will be during the move and inform them accordingly, as it is likely their schedules will have to change.